dankrajnak/Perspective/Readme.md

 # APTE Voronoi
 A interactive javascript element I'm making for my personal website.
-It uses D3.js and an HTML canvas.
-Y
-ou can view the display at [dankrajnak.github.io/Perspective](https://dankrajnak.github.io/Perspective)
+You can view the display at [danielkrajnak.com/Perspective](https://danielkrajnak.com/Perspective)

 #### Interactivity
 Move your mouse around to see the persepctive change